-Peruse our Academic Bulletin and learn more about our assessment methods and degree requirements.
+Peruse our Catalog and learn more about our assessment methods and degree requirements.

 At the beginning of the first school year, you'll work alongside physicians to observe and receive guidance on caring for patients.

 You'll also experience firsthand how physicians collaborate with a wide range of health professionals, such as nurses, social workers, and pharmacists, to deliver high-quality care and achieve meaningful patient outcomes.

 Bridging our clinics and classrooms, the school’s state-of-the-art Simulation Center lets you gain valuable experience through a variety of healthcare scenarios.
 In this 8,800-square-foot immersive learning environment, you will practice and learn multiple skills, such as: